AVerImaTeC: A Dataset for Automatic Verification of Image-Text Claims with Evidence from the Web: Limitations

 \section{Limitations}

+AVerImaTeC has a relatively limited scale, as it is sourced from real-world claims and constructed through detailed human annotation.
+This is consistent with other human-annotated datasets of real-world claims, such as AVeriTeC~\citep{DBLP:conf/nips/SchlichtkrullG023}, which also contain only a few thousand claims.
+Since the claims in AVerImaTeC originate from fact-checking articles, the dataset may inherit biases inherent in these sources—for example, selection bias~\citep{10.1111/jcom.12284,Barnoy10122019}, leading to imbalanced label distributions.

 We made considerable efforts to prevent temporal leakage.
 Specifically, we provided annotators with custom search bars to retrieve online evidence published prior to the claim date.
 However, the exact dates of a small portion of claims ($5\%$) were unavailable.
 In such cases, we used the dates of the corresponding fact-checking articles, which may have been published a few days after the original claims.
 Additionally, we relied on Google Search and the Python package \textit{htmldate.find\_date} to estimate publication dates of web pages, which are coarse approximations.

 Furthermore, we exploited a reference-based evaluation strategy for both the generated questions and the retrieved evidence.
 Though it aligns well with human assessments, it has limitations in cases where model predictions are reasonable but not reflected in the reference annotations.
 In such cases, evaluation scores may be undeservedly low due to poor alignment with the references.